-But kids need nutritious food-healthy fats for his or her brains, calcium for his or her bones, and every one the vitamins and minerals vegetables offer-and more.
+But kids need nutritious food-healthy fats for their brains, calcium for his or their bones, and every one the vitamins and minerals vegetables offer-and more.

 To require out a number of the strain and confirm you’re offering your child the Healthiest Foods for Kids, we compiled expert tips for mealtimes also as an inventory of the highest 10 healthy foods for teenagers.